-- 8.2.
-1519 points of submission (both primary and further submissions) have been coded to Chapter 27.21 - 8.3.
+- 8.1.
+The RMA, as amended in December 2013 no longer requires the Council decision or a report prepared under section 42A to address each submission point.
+Instead, it requires a summary of the issues raised in the submissions. - 8.2.
+1519 points of submission (both primary and further submissions) have been coded to Chapter 27. - 8.3.
 Submissions are considered by issue, or as they relate to a specific Chapter 27 provision.
 Some submissions contain more than one issue, and will be addressed where most relevant within this evidence.
 Where applicable submissions are considered by provision.
 I have not sought to address any submissions relating to zones that form part of Stage 2 of the District Plan Review. - 8.4.
 A summary of submission points received and a recommendation on whether the submission is recommended to be rejected, accepted, accepted in part or transferred to another future hearing is attached as Appendix 2.
 I have read and considered all submissions, including further submissions. - 8.5.
 The PDP was notified on 26 August 2015.
 The submission period closed on 23 October 2015.
 A summary of submissions was notified on 3 December 2015.
 The further submission period closed on 16 December 2015. - 8.6.
 A further summary of submissions was notified on 28 January 2016 following the identification of several submissions that were not summarised in the initial period.